oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 git checkout -b stormpath
 ```

 Install Stormpath’s Angular SDK to make it possible to communicate with the secured server.
+Make sure to run the following command from the `client` directory.

 ```
 npm install --save angular-stormpath
 ```

-Modify `src/app/app.module.ts` to import `StormpathConfiguration` and `StormpathModule`.
+Modify `client/src/app/app.module.ts` to import `StormpathConfiguration` and `StormpathModule`.
 Then create a function to configure the `endpointPrefix` to point to `http://localhost:8080`.

 ```
 import { StormpathConfiguration, StormpathModule } from 'angular-stormpath';

 export function stormpathConfig(): StormpathConfiguration {
-  let spConfig: StormpathConfiguration = new StormpathConfiguration();
+  const spConfig: StormpathConfiguration = new StormpathConfiguration();
   spConfig.endpointPrefix = 'http://localhost:8080';
   spConfig.autoAuthorizedUris.push(new RegExp(spConfig.endpointPrefix + '/*'));
   return spConfig;